Isotopen/chichimommascuppycakes13/README.md

 ## Description
 ```
-A brief description of your project
+A brief description of your project:
+This project is a redesign of the website for Chichimommas Cuppycakes 13
 ```